Ryan Bouallak

-Ryan Bouallak (born 19 August 1999) is a French professional footballer who plays as a goalkeeper.
+Ryan Bouallak (born 19 August 1999) is a French footballer who plays as a goalkeeper for Championnat National 3 club Les Genêts d'Anglet.

 Club career

 Bouallek started his youth career with Olympique Noisy-le-Sec before moving to JA Drancy and Saint-Étienne.
 In September 2016, he played a match for Saint-Étienne's reserve side in the French fifth division.
 He joined Reims in January 2018.

 Bouallak moved to Troyes in July 2019, where he signed a three-year contract.
 He made his professional debut for the club on 15 May 2021 in a 2–3 league defeat against Le Havre.
-He started the match on bench and came on as an 80th minute substitute for Sébastien Renot.
+He started the match on bench and came on as an 80th-minute substitute for Sébastien Renot.

+On 31 January 2024, Bouallak joined Stade Pontivy.
+In July 2024, he moved to Genêts Anglet.

 International career

 Bouallak have received call-up to France national under-18 team in the past, but didn't play any game.
 He is also eligible to play for Algeria.